marcos4503/assync-task-simplified/README.md

 <h3>onDoneTask_RunMainThread</h3>

-This step is executed AUTOMATICALLY as soon as step "onExecuteTask_RunBackground" is completely finished, that is, when step "onExecuteTask_RunBackground" returns some result using a code such as `return new String[]{}`.
+This step is executed AUTOMATICALLY as soon as step "onExecuteTask_RunBackground" is completely finished, that is, when step "onExecuteTask_RunBackground" returns some result using a code such as `return new String[]{ }`.

 At this stage, the registered code is also executed on the Main Thread.
 Furthermore, in this step the registered code has easy access to the Context that started the Task, and the array of Strings that was returned by the code in step "onExecuteTask_RunBackground".